-Roman Abramovich had taken over in the summer of 2003, with the arrivals of Adrian Mutu and Hernan Crespo squeezing Forssell out of contention.
-His performances in the Midlands demonstrated that he shouldn’t be so easily overlooked in future.
+Roman Abramovich had taken over in the summer of 2003, with the arrivals of Adrian Mutu and Hernan Crespo squeezing Forssell out of contention, but his performances in the Midlands demonstrated that he shouldn’t be so easily overlooked in future.

 Paired up front with new club-record signing Emile Heskey, Birmingham were hopeful of pushing for a European place, but the duo didn’t get much time to forge a relationship as Forssell suffered a serious knee injury four games into the season and missed six months of football.

-Much as everyone hoped it would work out, he was never quite the same.
-Forssell struggled to recapture his best form as Steve Bruce’s men slumped to relegation.
+Sadly, as much as everyone hoped it would work out, he was never quite the same.
+Forssell struggled to recapture his best form and Steve Bruce’s men slumped to relegation.

 Forssell scored an emotional opening goal against Chelsea on the first day of the season and notched a perfect hat-trick against Tottenham Hotspur in March 2008 as Birmingham briefly threatened to stay up.

 Spurs had just won the League Cup at Wembley but were blown away by Forssell’s finishing in a 4-1 defeat.
 He swivelled to head in the opener from an awkward angle, pounced on a defensive error to fire in with his right foot and found the bottom corner with his left to complete the job.

 No longer quite as sharp or lively as before, in that moment he was back to being the bright boyish striker with bleach-blond hair and an insatiable appetite for goals.

 That’s how he will always be remembered by the Birmingham City supporters who saw him at his very best.